automorph-org/automorph/docs/Overview.md

 val service = new Api:
   def hello(n: Int): Future[String] = Future(s"Hello world $n")

-// Expose a server API implementation to be called remotely val apiServer = server.bind(service)
+// Serve the API implementation to be called remotely val apiServer = server.bind(service)

 // Create a type-safe local proxy for the remote API from an API trait